combogenomics/medusa/README.md

 -   An arbitrary long list of *auxiliaryDraft* files: other draft genomes in fasta format.
 The closest these organisms are related to the target, the better the results will be.
-This files are expected to be collected in a specific directory.
+These files are expected to be collected in a specific directory.
 It is possible to specify the path to the directory, see the command "-f" in the next section.